ventus-ag/docs/_docs/tutorials/kubeflow.md

 ## Upload through the UI

-Now that you have the compiled pipelines file, you can upload it through the Kubeflow Pipelines UI.
-Simply select the **"Upload pipeline"** button
+Now that you have the compiled pipeline file, you can upload it through the Kubeflow Pipelines UI.
+Simply select the **"Upload pipeline"** button:

 ![](../../assets/img/tutorials/tekton-pipelines/Upload_pipeline.png)

-Upload your file and give it a name
+Upload your file and give it a name:

 ![](../../assets/img/tutorials/tekton-pipelines/Upload_and_giving_a_name.png)

-**Run the Pipeline**
+## Run the Pipeline

 After clicking on the newly created pipeline, you should be presented with an overview of the pipeline graph.
-When you're ready, select the "Create Run" button to launch the pipeline
+When you're ready, select the "Create Run" button to launch the pipeline:

 ![](../../assets/img/tutorials/tekton-pipelines/Create_run.png)

 Fill out the information required for the run, and press "Start" when you are ready.
  - The `model-export-dir` field must be `/mnt/export`
- - For `pvc-name` field you must create new yaml file called `pvc.yaml` with such lines:
+ - For `pvc-name` field you must create new pvc in your cluster.
+You can use next `pvc.yaml` file to do that:

 ```yaml
 apiVersion: v1